 Staying organized is one of the most significant challenges when building a digital content strategy.
 Luckily, gone are the days when agencies planned content using spreadsheets in Excel and sticky notes attached to desktops.

 Trello helps you, your team, and any outsourcers you’ll use to stay on top of your content needs.
 After your strategy has been drafted and approved, you can make a board for each element of the plan.
 This lets you can assign deliverables as cards based on the tactics that will satisfy your content plan.

 The good news is that the basic version of Trello is free.
 The real trick with this tool is to plan well in advance so you aren’t scrambling to whip up content, treading water with your schedule.

 Now that you have a marketing plan and collaboration platform in place, it’s time to move forward to the central piece of your digital content strategy–the content calendar.
 This content strategy tool is your ticket to organized content across your platforms and marketing channels.
 Blogs, newsletters, nurturing campaigns, social media–if you manage to put them all together, you’re more likely to achieve consistency with your marketing efforts.

-We’ve been using Smartsheet for editorial calendars for some time now, and we really dig it.
+While we use Asana for project management, we’ve used it for editorial calendars for some time now, and we really dig it.
 It has premade templates that we’ve been able to tweak to work perfectly for both our internal editorial calendar and our clients’.
-It’s shareable, yet secure, and pretty dang customizable.
-And pricing starts at just $10 per month.
-With the time you save by having all the information in one place, it’s worth the investment.
+It’s shareable, yet secure, and pretty dang customizable, but depending on the features you want and the number of users, it can get a bit pricy.
+With the time you save by having all the information in one place, you’ll likely find it’s worth the investment.

 6. Google Keyword Planner